tlswg/tls13-spec/draft-ietf-tls-tls13.md

 For finite field groups, a conventional Diffie-Hellman computation is performed.
 The negotiated key (Z) is converted to a byte string by encoding in big-endian and padded with zeros up to the size of the prime.
-This byte string is used as the shared secret and in the key schedule as specified above.
+This byte string is used as the shared secret in the key schedule as specified above.

 Note that this construction differs from previous versions of TLS which remove leading zeros.